Logicwithaditya/CRM/README.md

 **Purpose of the Project**

-This project was developed as Task 2 – Client Lead Management System (Mini CRM) for the Full Stack Web Development Internship by Future Interns.
+This project was developed as Client Lead Management System (Mini CRM).

 The main objective of this project is to understand: